rule

 Text 36

-By your moving your lotus feet about, o beautiful woman, you bounce that ball with the palm of your hand; the weight of your full grown breasts must be tiresome to that waist of yours; you look as if you're tired, loosen the binding of your hair!'
+Moving your lotus feet about, oh beautiful woman, you bounce that ball with the palm of your hand.
+The weight of your full grown breasts must be tiresome for that waist of yours.
+You look as if you are tired, please loosen the tie of your hair!'

 Text 37